Where Do I File My Workers' Comp Claim in DC?

 Filing for Workers’ Compensation in Washington DC: Extraterritorial Coverage

-Under Washington DC law (Code of District of Columbia § 32–1503), employers are required to provide no-fault workers’ comp benefits for all employees, including part-time staff.
-As workers’ compensation is “no-fault”, you can get benefits even if your employer did not “cause” your accident.
+Under Washington DC law (Code of District of Columbia § 32–1503), employers are required to provide no-fault workers’ compensation benefits for all employees, including part-time staff.
+As workers’ compensation coverage is “no-fault”, you can get benefits even if your employer did not “cause” your accident.
 Similar to many (but not all) jurisdictions, Washington DC mandates “extraterritorial coverage.”

 Simply defined, extraterritorial workers’ comp coverage provides financial benefits to workers who were hired in Washington DC, but were injured while working in another state (Maryland, Virginia, etc).
 Though, it should be noted the District’s extraterritoriality provision only applies if workers whose employment is principally located in Washington DC.